By: Team F10-2

 List of Parameters:

-i/LIST_INDEX: Index of the loan, in the left hand side display.
+: Index of the loan, in the left hand side display.

 We choose to do this because when we get down to seconds, the difference in the earnings you will get is going to be on the order of a fraction of cents.
 We hope that by doing this, your business would not seem to be very petty about the money.
+Also, this would be good for your business, as customers will not feel that they have been ripped off the cost of renting a bike for an extra minute just because you took 5 seconds to log their return details! :) |

 Do note that you will have to list out all the loans in order, or search for a particular loan that you would like to return.
 From there, you need to key in the index number of the loan as a parameter into this command.